In an age of revisionist history, Americans still admire Lincoln. Are we learning the right lessons from his words?

 California’s behavior today is reminiscent of the course charted by South Carolina in the nullification crisis of 1832.

-Carson Holloway is a Washington Fellow in the Claremont Institute’s Center for the American Way of Life and co-editor of The Political Writings of Alexander Hamilton (Cambridge University Press).
+Carson Holloway is Washington Fellow in the Claremont Institute’s Center for the American Way of Life.